iAvoe/Software-QA-Testing-Review-1-6/README.md

 - Find gaps in understanding (client, developer, PM)
 - Fully understand the scope and requirements
 - Referred as: **Static black-box testing**
-- Have clients involved eraly on
+- Have clients involved early on
 - No code exists at this point

 #### 3 ways to evaluate the specification